IDSIA/sacred/docs/logging.rst

 Logging
 *******
-sacred used the python logging module to log some basic information about the execution.
+Sacred used the python logging module to log some basic information about the execution.
 It also makes it easy for you to integrate that logging with your code.